Bearfence Mountain: A Rock Scramble Hike to 360-Degree Views at Shenandoah National Park

 I actually checked out both the Bearfence Rock Scramble Hike and the Bearfence Viewpoint Hike to compare the two since I was there.

-Both hikes begin the same way, with a casual ascent up the stairs to the intersection with the white-blazed Appalachian Trail at .1-mile.
+Both hikes begin the same way, with a mild ascent up the stairs to the intersection with the white-blazed Appalachian Trail at the 0.1-mile mark.

 Instead of continuing straight ahead on the blue-blazed Bearfence Loop Trail, turn right onto the Appalachian Trail for the Bearfence Viewpoint Hike.

-Begin with an ascent south on the trail on a shaded, dirt and gravel trail.
-After .35-mile, turn left ont a connecter trail.
+Begin with an ascent south on the trail on a shaded, dirt and gravel path.
+After 0.35-mile, turn left onto a connecter trail.
 It’s a handful of steps to a T-intersection.

 Turn right at the T-intersection.
 From here, it’s just 25 yards to the viewpoint (according to the trail marker), though it is a fairly steep climb.

-The viewpoint wows with 180-degree views of the mountains and valley.
+The viewpoint wows with nice views across the Shenandoah Valley.
 There are several large rocks that are perfect for taking a rest.

-This hike clocks in at .95-mile, so it’s longer than the Bearfence Rock Scramble Hike, though as you can see, it also skips the rock scramble entirely.
+This day hike clocks in at 0.95-mile, so it’s longer than the Bearfence Rock Scramble Hike.
+It also skips the rock scrambling entirely.

-It also only offers 180-degree views rather than full 360-degree views.
-Still, it’s a very nice hike, especially with small children.
+The overlook offers 180-degree views rather than 360-degree views.
+Still, it’s a nice hike, especially with small children.
 Plan on 30-45 minutes for this hike.

 Hike Option

-For a few more steps, and to be able to enjoy the views for both hikes, connect the two for a hike that clocks in at just over one mile.
+For a few more steps, and to be able to enjoy the viewing points for both hikes, connect the two for a hike that clocks in at just over one mile.

 To do this, start with the Bearfence Rock Scramble Hike.
 Once you’ve hiked up and over the summit, you will reach a trail marker.